 Knowing answers to these questions will give you a good handle on your library's fiscal situation.
-For more information open the file Budgeting and Finance.
+Open the Budgeting and Finance document for more information.

 Most libraries spend at least half of their budgets on human resources.
 The people working in the library are its most important resource, as they can make the library a smoothly running, efficient organization, or throw a monkey wrench into everything the library is trying to do.
 For this reason, the public library, like any organization, requires human resources management.